What is a donor database?

 How can I use donor data to connect with my donors?

 When you gather relevant data about your prospects and donors, you’ll have insight into how to interact with them more authentically and effectively.
 Most donors are either tied to a nonprofit or have logical reasons to give.
 When you discover links or reasons are, you can appeal to them directly.

 Look at their interests, their giving potential, and their history with your organization.
 Find out what they are able to offer and why they might be interested in your cause.
 Since a wider variety of people are participating in philanthropy than ever before, organizations must take them and their interests into account and adjust their fundraising strategies accordingly.

 By taking the time to input as much information as you can about your donors in your database, you are going to help strengthen your relationships, raise more money, and better balance and manage your time as a busy nonprofit professional.
 Just make sure you keep donor database best practices in mind to ensure your database stays clean, organized, and easy-to-use.

-Nonprofit database software holds all of the information and tools necessary for a nonprofit to function.
-Nonprofit database software ranges from minimal (offering just the essentials like donor management and communications) to comprehensive (with tools like payment processing and wealth insights).
+Donor database software holds all of the information and tools necessary for a nonprofit to function.
+Donor database software ranges from minimal, offering just the essentials like donor management and communications, to comprehensive, with tools like payment processing and wealth insights.

 For those looking to take their operation online on a budget, free database software for nonprofits is available.
 However, free software packages will likely only cover an organization’s basic needs (think: general donor management and data storage) and may still require the use of spreadsheets.
 Some free packages may be more comprehensive but require a preliminary software to gain access to the nonprofit database software.
 For example, Salesforce offers a free Nonprofit Success Pack, but only for organizations with an existing Salesforce account.
 Free database software often also lacks the custom-tailored customer support of other platforms and may require getting some time and attention from an IT expert.